 Management Appraisal and Performance Plan (MAPP) behavior.
-Additionally, the Board directed that succession planning be added to the County's 2016-2021 Strategic Plan.
-As succession planning builds the County's overall leadership "bench strength," it will also create the pool of promotionready employees needed to respond to retirement and other forms of turnover.
+Additionally, the Board directed the Chief Executive Office to add succession planning to the County's 2016-2021 Strategic Plan.
+As succession planning builds the County's overall leadership "bench strength," it will also create the pool of promotion-ready employees needed to respond to retirement and other forms of turnover.